varsha309/ImageCaptioning/README.md

 ## Output

-The output of this model is a caption for input image.
+The output of this model is a caption for an input image.

 ## Result